 In an attempt to address the defects, DePuy has released a texturized base plate component labeled the Attune S+.
 The new component uses microblast technology to coarsen the surface of the tibial base plate which, the company claims, will enhance cement fixation between the plate and the tibial component, and ultimately prevent the device from shifting.

 Patients that have had a defective Attune Knee Replacement implant may experience the following symptoms:

 - Unusual swelling: inflammation within the knee lining causes a buildup of fluid, resulting in the sensation of swelling

 - Instability: atypical movement in any manner while bearing weight on the knee

 - Decreased range of motion: a lack of range of motion post-surgery and therapy typical of knee replacement or correction surgery patients

 Patients who experience a premature failure of their Attune Knee System often must undergo a revision surgery to remove and replace the implant.
 This surgery is often more invasive and painful than the original.

 What are your legal options?

 If you or a loved has suffered severe pain in their knee, and had previously undergone a knee replacement that may have used the Attune Knee System, you may be eligible to seek compensation for your suffering and revision surgery.
-Contact the medical device liability attorneys at The Law Offices of Peter Angelos for additional information or a free consultation.
+Contact the medical device liability attorneys at Peter Angelos Law for additional information or a free consultation.